lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .output}

-Now we are prepared to use the Small Group Library to search for more groups with an integer average order of elements.
+Now we are prepared to use the Small Group Library to search for more groups whose average order of elements is an integer.

 We are going to use inline notatation to define a test function for the above property of a given group.
 Defining a function in this way is possible for one-argument functions.